Marketing

 The unsubscribe link in every reminder email points at GET /api/v1/abandoned-cart/unsubscribe?token=....
 Hitting it adds the email to BuyerEmailPreference for the workspace; subsequent reminder attempts to the same address skip silently.

-A marketing campaign is a one-shot email (or SMS, or push) send to a contact list.
+A broadcast is a one-shot email (or WhatsApp, or push) send to a contact list.
 Use it for: newsletter blasts, product launches, seasonal promotions.

-Navigate to Dashboard → Compose (the working name for the campaign composer).
+Navigate to Dashboard → Compose (the working name for the broadcast composer).
 The form covers:

 - Audience — pick a contact list or audience segment.

-- Channel — pick a connected email/SMS integration.
+- Channel — pick a connected email/WhatsApp integration.

 - Template — either reuse a saved template or compose inline.
 Templates use Mustache-style